frogeducation/themebuilder/README.md

 As the ThemeBuilder has been based on the FrogOS platform, you will need to host this tool on a web server to view your theme.
 If you don't have access to a web server you can use a localhost server - like <a href="http://www.apachefriends.org/en/xampp.html">xampp</a> - which will return the same results.

-Once you have your server/localhost setup, move the ThemeBuilder files into this folder and open the index.html file.
+Once you have your server/localhost setup, move the ThemeBuilder files into this folder and open index.html.
 You should be able to see the updated boilerplate files with widget content.
 You can alter the amount of text

 **How do I edit a theme?**